Designing with Rust

 This is a new piece utilizing rust pigmentation and architectural ironwork to create textile artworks.
 A single piece of ironwork was used three times to create the center panel.
 Rusted Grapes (shown above) was created using a section of the same piece of architectural ironwork.

 Flaming Grapes - (c) 2009-2011 - Hand Stitched Thread on Textile - 27.5" x 26.5" (69x66cm) - $6,200 **Currently on loan to US Embassy in Lima,

 This series of textile artworks continues the exploration of rust pigmentation.
 Using the paper cutting technique for snowflakes from my youth, I devised a way to transfer the paper design onto my hand dyed fabric using iron filings.
 The tactile quality of the medium is maintained with this process.
 Further design elements are created by the intricate and dense hand stitching.
 The 3-D dimensionality is markedly evident when seen in person; even more so when displayed on a neutral wall.
 The nuances of the many colors in the base fabric can only be appreciated up close, which tends to lead to the involuntary desire to feel the texture of the artwork.
 To see detail images of the art quilt, click on Detail 1 and Detail 2.
 Click below for an interesting look at the back of the textile artwork where the design is also very evident.
+Inquire about artwork.
 Acquire

 Rusted Lace #1 - (c) 2010 - Hand Stitched Thread on Textile - 19.5" x 19.5" (49cm x 49cm) - $3,700